Where is Your Money Going?

 % of Income Spent

-Every budget/situation is unique; however, when you step back and really dig into your spending and saving habits, you may realize that there is room for improvement and ways to quickly take action and improve your financial situation.
-You may want to find ways to decrease spending or increase savings and the pie chart could help you set targets and track your progress.
+Every budget and situation is unique; however, when you step back and really examine your spending and saving habits, you may realize that there is room for improvement and ways to quickly take action to improve your financial situation.
+You should find ways to decrease spending or increase savings, and the pie chart could help you set targets and track your progress.